CNAG-Biomedical-Informatics/pheno-ranker/docs/cohort.md

-_Cohort mode_ performs a **cross-comparison of all individuals** in a cohort using the [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) metric.
-The resulting distance matrix can be further analyzed (e.g., with `R`) for cluster characterization or processed through dimensionality reduction.
+_Cohort mode_ performs a **cross-comparison** of all individuals in a cohort(s) using as a metric the [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) or the [Jaccard index](https://en.wikipedia.org/wiki/Jaccard_index).
+The resulting matrix can be further analyzed (e.g., with `R`) for cluster characterization or processed through dimensionality reduction.

 ## Usage